-From Nov.
-5-11, 2017, while the polar bears are gathering on the shores of Hudson Bay waiting for the ice to form their winter hunting grounds, people all over the world will be making an extra effort to reduce their impact on the environment.
-They will also be creating awareness about the impact of global warming, especially with regards to polar bears and the reduction in Arctic sea ice.
+Polar Bear Week takes place from November 4-10 this year, at the same time that the polar bears are gathering on the shores of Hudson Bay waiting for the ice to form.
+It’s a week in which people from all over the world make extra efforts to reduce their impact on the environment, while also creating awareness about global warming, especially with regards to polar bears.

-According to scientists, using less energy produced by fossil fuels could slow and even stop global warming by reducing carbon emissions, helping to save the sea ice that polar bears need for efficient hunting.
-Without sea ice, polar bears will decline in range and numbers, making them vulnerable to extinction in the future.
+Utilizing less energy produced by fossil fuels could slow and even stop global warming by reducing carbon emissions, helping to save the sea ice that polar bears need for efficient hunting.
+Without the ice, polar bears will decline in range and numbers, making them vulnerable to extinction in the future.

-Theories that correlate declining polar bear populations with a reduction in Arctic sea ice make sense, as do those stating that limiting the use of carbon-based fuels can slow global warming, and we do everything we can at our polar bear lodges to minimize our footprint on the environment including:
+Theories that correlate declining polar bear populations with a reduction in Arctic sea ice make sense, as do those stating that limiting the use of carbon-based fuels can slow global warming.
+At Churchill Wild, we do everything we can at our polar bear lodges to minimize our footprint on the environment including:

 - efficient use of solar power